Adventist Health Studies: Adventist Health Air Pollution Study (ASHMOG)

 This is a sub-study of AHS-1.
 It began in 1976 and is still being conducted.
 It includes 6,328 Adventists from California.

 The study was funded by the Environmental Protection Agency.

 The study linked the effects of various indoor and outdoor pollutants with respiratory diseases and lung cancer.

 Adventist Health Study 2 (AHS-2)

-The current study which began in 2002 with a goal of 125,000 Adventists continues to explore the links between lifestyle, diet and disease among the broader base of Seventh-day Adventists in America and Canada.
+The current study which began in 2002 with a goal of 125,000 Adventists continues to explore the links between lifestyle, diet, and disease among the broader base of Seventh-day Adventists in America and Canada.
 As of May 2006 it had an enrollment of 96,741.

-Dr. Gary Fraser with a team of researchers from the School of Public Health at Loma Linda University is conducting the study which is funded by the National Cancer Institute.
+Dr. Gary E. Fraser with a team of researchers from the School of Public Health at Loma Linda University is conducting the study, which is funded by the National Cancer Institute.

-In July 2011, National Institutes of Health awarded AHS-2 a $5.5 million 5-year grant to continue the study.
+In July 2011, the National Institutes of Health awarded AHS-2 a $5.5 million 5-year grant to continue the study.

-While the study is on-going, some findings have been reported:
+While the study is ongoing, some findings have been reported: